Ice Age: Continental Drift

-Ice Age: Continental Drift is a 2012 American animated adventure comedy film produced by Blue Sky Studios.
-The fourth in the Ice Age film series, it was directed by Steve Martino and Michael Thurmeier and written by Michael Berg and Jason Fuchs.
-Ray Romano, John Leguizamo, Denis Leary and Queen Latifah reprise their roles from the previous films, with Jennifer Lopez, Drake, and Nicki Minaj joining the cast.
-The film involves Scrat mistakenly sending Manny, Sid, and Diego adrift on an iceberg with Sid's Granny, leading them to face a gang of pirates.
+Ice Age: Continental Drift is a 2012 American animated adventure comedy film directed by Steve Martino and Michael Thurmeier and written by Michael Berg and Jason Fuchs.
+Produced by 20th Century Fox Animation and Blue Sky Studios, it is the fourth installment in the Ice Age film series following Ice Age: Dawn of the Dinosaurs (2009).
+Ray Romano, John Leguizamo, Denis Leary and Queen Latifah reprise their roles from the previous films, with Jennifer Lopez, Drake and Nicki Minaj joining the cast.
+The film's plot involves Scrat mistakenly sending Manny, Sid and Diego adrift with Sid's grandmother, leading the herd to face a gang of pirates and plan to find a way back home while evading them.

 The film premiered at CineEurope on June 20, 2012, and was theatrically released in the United States on July 13 by 20th Century Fox.
-The film received mixed reviews from critics and grossed $877.2 million worldwide, making it the fifth highest-grossing film and the highest-grossing animated film of 2012.
-A sequel, Ice Age: Collision Course, was released in 2016.
+It received mixed reviews, with praise for its animation and comedy, but complaints about its story and character development.
+It grossed $877 million worldwide, making it the fifth highest-grossing film and the highest-grossing animated film of 2012.
+A further sequel, Ice Age: Collision Course, was released on July 22, 2016.

 Plot

-Manny and Ellie are living happily with their now teenage daughter Peaches.
+Many years following the third film's events, Manny and Ellie are living happily with their now teenage daughter Peaches.
 While Ellie tries supporting her daughter, Manny becomes exceedingly overprotective.
 Meanwhile, Sid's family returns, but only to drop off the elderly Granny before promptly abandoning them both.
-Manny then catches Peaches hanging out with a group of mammoths he does not approve of, causing a fight between him and Peaches.
+Manny then catches Peaches hanging out with a group of mammoths he does not approve of, causing friction between the duo.

-Shortly after, a sudden continental break-up (caused by Scrat trying to bury his acorn again) separates Manny from Ellie, Peaches, Crash, and Eddie, simultaneously trapping him on a moving chunk of ice with Sid, Granny, and Diego.
+Shortly after, a sudden continental break-up incited by Scrat separates Manny from Ellie, Peaches, Crash & Eddie, simultaneously trapping him on a moving chunk of ice with Sid, Granny and Diego in tow.
 Manny has no choice but to ride out the current.
-At the same time, a giant land shift encroaches on Ellie, Peaches, and those remaining on land, forcing them to make their way towards a land bridge in order to get to safety.
+At the same time, a giant land shift encroaches on Ellie, Peaches and those remaining on land, forcing them to make their way towards a land bridge in order to get to safety.

-After extremely violent weather pushes them further away from land, Manny's group is captured by a band of pirates sailing on a floating iceberg led by a Gigantopithecus, Captain Gutt, who attempts to press them into his crew.
-When they refuse, Gutt tries to execute them; this leads to their escape, which inadvertently causes the ship and food supplies to sink.
-Gutt's first mate, a female sabretooth named Shira, reluctantly joins them when they rescue her after she was left to drown by her mates.
+After extremely violent weather pushes them further away from land, Manny's group is captured by a band of pirates sailing on a floating iceberg led by Gigantopithecus Captain Gutt, who attempts to press them into his crew.
+When they refuse, Gutt tries to execute them; this leads to their escape, which inadvertently causes the ship to sink.
+Gutt's first mate, female sabretooth Shira, reluctantly joins them when they rescue her after she is left for dead.